gaffa-tape/gaffa/README.md

 # gaffa

 ## Overview
-gaffa is a client-side javascript framework that handles bindings and interactions between views and models.
-Both are loaded in to gaffa via a JSON object and may be manipulated at any time.
+gaffa.js is a client-side javascript framework that is the glue between views and models.
+Both are loaded in to gaffa via a JSON object where values, behaviours, and bindings may be set.

 ### Models